 Oil industry analysts don’t have the same assumption about increasing prices.
-Tom Kloza of the Oil Price Information Service said: ‘the national price of gas is likely to go up five cents a gallon by the weekend.
-However, Phil Flynn, a senior market analyst at Price Futures Group in Chicago, predicts about 25-cent as a minimum hike.
+Tom Kloza of the Oil Price Information Service said: ‘the national price of gas is likely to go up to five cents a gallon by the weekend.
+However, Phil Flynn, a senior market analyst at Price Futures Group in Chicago, predicts 25-cent as a minimum hike.

-On 28th August, 2012, gas futures prices strike a four-month high closing at $3.155 a gallon, which is a 24 percent hike after 21st June, 2012 when the price was $2.55 a gallon.
+On 28th August 2012, gas futures prices strike a four-month high, closing at $3.155 a gallon, a 24 % hike after 21st June 2012 when the price was $2.55 a gallon.

 There are many reasons for rising prices; one main reason is the shutdown of refineries along the Gulf Coast because of high winds and heavy rains due to Tropical Strom Isaac.
 Another reason is a fire at a large Venezuelan refinery.